South Africa: Govt Declares National State of Disaster to Enable Intensive Response to Widespread Floods

 Taken together, these conditions demand the provision of temporary shelters, food and blankets to homeless families and individuals and the large-scale, costly rehabilitation of infrastructure.

-National entities, including the South African Police Service (SAPS) and the South African National Defence Force (SANDF), may be required to play a role in the response to the disaster.
+National entities, including the South African Police Service and the South African National Defence Force, may be required to play a role in the response to the disaster.

 The National Disaster Management Centre (NDMC) continues to monitor, coordinate response and recovery measures by the relevant organs of state and stakeholders.
 This further includes the dissemination of early warnings and advisories on weather forecasts by the South African Weather Service (SAWS).